javierez/mayi/docs/notifications-system.md

 ### Manual Testing Checklist

 - [ ] Create a task assigned to another user → Notification appears
+- [ ] Update a task assigned to another user → Notification appears
+- [ ] Reassign a task to another user → Notification appears
 - [ ] Complete a task → Notification appears
+- [ ] Delete a task assigned to another user → Notification appears
 - [ ] Create an appointment → Notification appears
 - [ ] Reschedule an appointment → Notification appears
 - [ ] Cancel an appointment → Notification appears